peterzieba/5Vpld/simulation/README.md

 “ ” Enclose output values to be expanded to a specified BASE (octal, decimal, or hex.)
 Valid values are 0-F, H, L, Z, and X.
 </code>
 </details>

+## JEDEC Test Vectors
+Finally, of note is that this functionality isn't strictly for simulation.
+Test vectors can be appended to a <code>.JED</code> file.
+If one has an ancient and fancy device programmer which supports these, the idea would be that once a device is programmed by the device programmer, it then runs the test vectors to perform a user-defined test routine on the programmed device.
+This is useful for a few reasons:
+* Correctly reading back and verifying a fusemap from a device is not the same as functionally tested it with read inputs and outputs.
+Performing both is a more thorough test.
+* In situations where the security-fuse is blown (preventing further readout of the fusemap), a test vector can still be used to check a programmed device.

+If an <code>.SI</code> file is present and CUPL has the -s and -j options passed to it, it sounds like it will append the test vectors to the <code>.JED</code> file.
+In theory the -j option passed to CSIM.EXE does this as well, but again, this author was unable to get it to run.